-Finally, we all need to applaud and be grateful for the countless hours and entrit committee members contributed to this review.
-The only payment is the satisfaction of a well-written Standard that enjoys good community support.
-It is a Standard that helps develop people oriented communities with land development and subdivision infrastructure that has a long life, and the minimum environmental impact compatible with good urban design.
+Finally, we all need to applaud and be grateful for the countless hours and affort committee members contributed to this review.
+The only payment is the satisfaction of a web winter.
+Standard that enjoys good community support.
+It is a Standard that helps develop prople or anted communities with land development and subdivision infrastructure that has a long life, and the minimum environmental impact compatible with good urban design.